Edward I of England: Conquest of Wales

-Llywelyn ap Gruffudd enjoyed an advantageous situation in the aftermath of the Barons' War.
+Llywelyn ap Gruffudd enjoyed a temporary advantage after the Barons' War.
 The 1267 Treaty of Montgomery recognised his ownership of land he had conquered in the Four Cantrefs of Perfeddwlad and his title of Prince of Wales.
-Armed conflicts nevertheless continued, in particular with certain dissatisfied Marcher Lords, such as the Earl of Gloucester, Roger Mortimer and Humphrey de Bohun, 3rd Earl of Hereford.
-Problems were exacerbated when Llywelyn's younger brother Dafydd and Gruffydd ap Gwenwynwyn of Powys, after failing in an assassination attempt against Llywelyn, defected to the English in 1274.
+However, his administration was heavy-handed and unpopular, especially among Welshmen on the Marches, where Llywelyn resorted to hostage-taking and intimidation to retain his domination.
+He also entered into a damaging conflict with the Welsh church, further undermining his authority.
+Armed conflicts continued on the March.
+In 1272 Llywelyn suffered a major defeat to the Earl of Gloucester, Gilbert de Clare, and was forced to evacuate south-east Wales.
+This setback triggered a failed attempt to assassinate the prince, exposing divisions in his principality.
+The chief suspects, his younger brother Dafydd and Gruffudd ap Gwenwynwyn of Powys, fled to take refuge at the English court.
 Citing ongoing hostilities and Edward's harbouring of his enemies, Llywelyn refused to do homage to the King.
 For Edward, a further provocation came from Llywelyn's planned marriage to Eleanor, daughter of Simon de Montfort the Elder.
+Llywelyn was also suspected of planting a Montfortian spy, Nicholas Waltham, at Edward’s court, and intriguing with Eleanor’s brothers, Simon the Younger and Guy.

 In November 1276, Edward declared war.
-Initial operations were launched under the captaincy of Mortimer, Edward's brother Edmund, Earl of Lancaster, and William de Beauchamp, 9th Earl of Warwick.
-Support for Llywelyn was weak among his own countrymen.
-In July 1277 Edward invaded with a force of 15,500, of whom 9,000 were Welshmen.
-The campaign never came to a major battle, and Llywelyn soon realised he had no choice but to surrender.
+Initial operations were under the captaincy of Mortimer, Edward's brother Edmund, Earl of Lancaster, and William de Beauchamp, 9th Earl of Warwick.
+Support for Llywelyn was weak among his countrymen.
+In July 1277 Edward invaded with a force of 15,500, of whom 9,000 were Welsh.
+The campaign never came to a major battle, and Llywelyn realised he had no choice but to surrender.
 By the Treaty of Aberconwy in November 1277, he was left only with the land of Gwynedd, though he was allowed to retain the title of Prince of Wales.